mnvr/notes/num.md

 Must Know About Floating Point Numbers_ (or some Stack Overflow answer that summarises it to a sentence), and figures out that floating point values are inexact, operation-order dependent representations of the actual, underlying, real number.
 Some times, say with a number like 𝜋, there aren’t even enough bits in the universe to represent the underlying real number, but that’s fine, 64 bits ought to be enough for anybody.

 This is the second difference I mentioned above - _the difference between floating point numbers and reals_.
-I understood this, and this was my go to gotcha (that I never got to use) for unsuspecting noobs, asking them why a for loop summing up an array of floating point values returned different results if I reversed the array first.
+I understood this, and this was my go to gotcha (that I never got to use) for unsuspecting newbies, asking them why a for loop summing up an array of floating point values returned different results if I reversed the array first.